mendix/docs/content/en/docs/refguide/modeling/integration/wrap-services-odata.md

 1. **Read from database** – This action will parse the incoming OData query to a database query and retrieve the data from the database.
 This is the default action for *Readable* section.
 This action is not applicable to non-persistable entities, because non-persistable entities cannot be retrieved from the database.
 2. **Call a microflow** – This action will call a microflow defined in the *Readable* section.
 You can specify your custom logic in this microflow to return a list of objects that correspond to the incoming request.
 See [Handle a GET Request with a Microflow](#handle-get-request).

-The result list of objects from both actions will then be transformed to an OData payload.
+The result list of objects from either will then be transformed into an OData payload.
 If it fails, a [status code](/refguide/published-odata-services/#status-codes) of `500` will be returned.

 ### 3.1 Handle a GET Request with a Microflow {#handle-get-request}